d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 But since we didn't know anything about "Public" and "Private" IP addresses or "Port Forwarding", we obviously couldn't join.
 Sooo... we used a tool called "Hamachi" which is a VPN software developed by "LogMeIn".
 Most Minecraft players probably know it.

-It allowed us to create a VPN between all of our computers, so that we didn't need to worry about weird router settings and stuff.
+It allowed us to create a virtual network between all of our computers, so that we didn't need to worry about weird router settings and stuff.
 Also it was mentioned and suggested everywhere back then when you wanted to play Minecraft with friends.
 There were like a gazillion [YouTube tutorials](https://www.youtube.com/watch?v=5zVDzHqwz2M) for it.
 However we started gaining knowledge on the topic and eventually even bought our own game server, because it was so annoying to wait for the friend to come online to play.